vahidhedayati/grails-payment/README.md

 All underlying providers use the listener configuration values and as any change is made the provides will instantly pick up those effects.

-You will still need to set the initial values in application.groovy / yml file - [explained here](http://github.com/provide)

 Getting plugin to work on a sample site: